Paddock Wood

 Paddock Wood is a town and civil parish in the borough of Tunbridge Wells in Kent, England, about 8 miles southwest of Maidstone.
-At the 2001 Census it had a population of 8,263, falling marginally to 8,253 at the 2011 Census.
+At the 2011 Census it had a population of 8,253 falling to 8160 at the 2021 Census.
 Paddock Wood is a centre for hop growing.

 History

 Paddock Wood developed as a settlement during the second half of the 19th century as a result of the local hops industry.
 By 1900 it was a local transport hub with three railway lines at the railway station.

 Government

 Paddock Wood has three tiers of local government: town (parish), borough and county.

 Borough council

 Since 1974 Paddock Wood has formed part of the Borough of Tunbridge Wells.
 The borough is governed by a 48-member council.
 The town elects 4 borough councillors, with 2 each for the Paddock Wood East and Paddock Wood West wards.
 As of July 2022, one is a member of the Labour Party, one is a member of the Liberal Democrats one is a member of local action group Tunbridge Wells Alliance, and one is an Independent.